By Arpan Pradhan

 When contacted, the officials of the SpiceJet refused to come on record and give an official record.
 As per the sources the flights have been cancelled as there has been a lack of various technical machinery and equipment pertaining to visibility which needs more additional land space and additional investment.

 The Airport Director also refused to deliver any on record official statement.

-As per the information a total number of 125 SpiceJet commercial flights took off in 240 days since October 2018 to the airport from Kolkata.
+As per the information, a total number of 125 SpiceJet commercial flights took off in 240 days since October 2018 to the airport from Kolkata.
 March 2019 saw the minimum number of flights which comes down to a total of only six.

 The SpiceJet Authority has written a letter to the Airports Authority of India (AAI) on May 31 regarding the decision to stop their commercial flights, it is informed.
-The letter also mentions that due to the bad weather conditions the SpiceJet decided to stop the operation from Pakyong Airport till further notice.
+The letter also mentions that due to the bad weather conditions the SpiceJet decided to stop the operation from Pakyong Airport until further notice.

 The Sikkim High Court as per the PIL has asked for clarification to the AAI regarding the non-operation and suspension of the flights.